RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

 * **Future Risk Reduction:**
   Proposing security improvements such as intrusion detection/prevention systems (IDS/IPS), traffic monitoring, and stronger network configurations to prevent similar attacks.

-This work is documented in the **Cybersecurity Incident Report**, which is included in my portfolio under the **Network Analysis and Security** section.
+This work is documented in the **Cybersecurity Incident Report**, which is included in **Analyze network attack** folder.
 The project reflects hands-on experience in analyzing real-world network attacks and applying practical solutions to enhance overall security posture.